top of page

 Alleine Solmirano

-• 7 min read
+• 5 min read

 The numbers tell a compelling story.
 Traditional single-family homes hit an average price of $390,900 in 2021.
 Mobile homes proved to be a budget-friendly alternative at just $80,000 — a 75% savings compared to site-built homes.
 This affordable housing solution has already won over 20 million Americans, which makes perfect sense given our nation's current shortage of 3.8 million homes.

 The mobile home market has grown substantially over the years.
 Buyers and sellers now have many choices at their disposal.
-You can buy a home in resident-owned communities or look for opportunities in investor-owned parks.
-Manufactured housing provides practical answers to today's housing challenges.
-This piece will help you understand mobile home communities, reliable buyers, ownership models and investment opportunities.
-If you're considering community living, explore the benefits in Consider a Mobile Home Community as Your Family Home.
+You can buy a home in resident-owned communities or look for opportunities in investor-owned mobile home parks in California.
+Manufactured housing provides practical answers to today’s housing challenges.
+This piece will help you understand mobile home communities, reliable buyers, ownership models, and investment opportunities.

 Current housing affordability statistics